TharaniRajan/Jenkins-Docker/docs/Node_AmazonEks.md

   Create a [mongo-service.yaml](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/node_mongo_eks/mongo-service.yaml) file,  you can run it inside the Kubernetes container by using this command:

      $ kubectl apply -f mongo-service.yaml

+  To check the installation by using this commands,

+     $ kubectl get service

  # Node with Amazon Eks